ddev/ddev/docs/content/users/install/performance.md

     It is possible to exclude mutagen syncing from a path and then bind-mount something from the host or a different volume on that path with a `docker-compose.*.yaml` file.
 So if you have an extremely heavyweight subdirectory in your project (lots of fonts or user-generated content for example), you could exclude that subdirectory in the .ddev/mutagen/mutagen.yml and then add a docker-compose.exclude.yaml.

-    For example, if you want the `stored-binaries` subdirectory of the project to be available inside the container, but do not need mutagen to be syncing it, you can use normal docker bind-mounting for that subdirectory with this procedure:
+    For example, if you want the `stored-binaries` subdirectory of the project to be available inside the container, but do not need mutagen to be syncing it, you can use normal Docker bind-mounting for that subdirectory with this procedure:

     1. Take over the `.ddev/mutagen/mutagen.yml` by removing the `#ddev-generated` line
     2. Add `/stored-binaries` to the excluded paths: